madiali/mips-emulator/notes/conventions.md

 ### Jesse

 * I do not `_` before field names (though it's my personal preference) and use `this` instead.
+  * When `this` is optional, I omit it most of the time.
 * I use optional braces after an if/else/while even if the body is only one line, following the style guide.